n0thhhing/judsn-updater/README.md

 The main script (`index.ts`) uses TypeScript and includes the following features:

-- Reads the content of a specified file (`new_dump`) asynchronously.
+- Reads the content of a specified file (`new_dump`).
 - Retrieves offset information using a utility function from `get_offsets.ts`.
 - Uses regular expressions to extract offsets from the file content.
-- Logs the updated offsets.
+- Logs the updated offsets if "log_offsets" is true.

 ## Troubleshooting